 The monitor will automatically attempt to determine the correct aspect ratio for the video from its resolution and any flags in the video stream.
-In some cases those flags are incorrect and its resolution and any flags in the video stream.
 In some cases those flags are incorrect and this tool can be used to fix the video.